Methodology

 | 01 | 2026-03-04 | Initial release.
 6 active sources (Reddit paused — no API credentials).
 Classification via Gemini 2.5 Flash Lite with Claude Haiku fallback.
 7-signal bot detection.
 Volume-weighted DII.
 Author-based autopsy matrix. |

 The trend matters more than any single number.
-We are watching the watchers.
+We are watching the Dead.